ugururesin/portfolio/README.md

 # A Portfolio by Ugur Uresin
-Data Analytics & AI Professional, Digital Product Owner
+Data Analytics & AI Professional, Product Owner / Manager
 PhD in Industrial Data Analytcis

 Here, I showcase my projects and skills as a developer, engineer and leader!